nimrods8/binutils-gdb/README.md

 `tui rename set <text>`: renames the current PC call address to <text>.
 Will also show as a comment at that address
 `tui rename save`: saves all renames, similar to `tui comment save`.

+Use `info comments` to display all stored comments.

 Notes:
 1. You may need to copy the gdb python libraries to /usr/share/gdb: